readthedocs/tutorial-template/docs/source/functions/logLikelihood.NuggetKriging.md

 ## Description

-Get logLikelihood of NuggetKriging Model
+Get the Maximized Log-Likelihood of a `NuggetKriging` Model Object

 ## Usage